-This category is the most relevant to the Parent Company.
-The Parent Company measures financial assets at amortized cost if both of the following conditions are met:
+The Group measures financial assets at amortized cost if both of the following conditions are met:

-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding

-Financial assets at amortized cost are subsequently measured using the EIR method and are subject to impairment.
-Gains and losses are recognized in the statement of comprehensive income when the asset is derecognized, modified or impaired.
-As of December 31, 2023 and 2022, the Parent Company's financial assets at amortized cost include Cash and cash equivalent, Receivables, Dividends receivable and Financial assets at FVOCI.
+Financial assets at amortized cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
+Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

+The Group's financial assets at amortized cost includes Cash and cash equivalents, Receivables, Receivables from related parties and Loan receivable under Other noncurrent asset account.